laravel/nova-docs/4.0/resources/fields.md

 Markdown::make('Biography')->preset('commonmark'),
 ```

-Using the `preset` method, you can also register and use custom preset implementation such as:
+Using the `preset` method, you may register and use custom preset implementations:

 ```php
 use Illuminate\Support\Str;